 Closing the Estate and Dealing with Heirs

 The final step is to disburse the estate funds, with the most protection for the executor or administrator as possible, and then close the estate.

 Laurie Israel is frequently appointed by the Massachusetts Probate Courts to serve as Guardian ad Litem for the allowance of accounts of executors and administrators in the Norfolk, Suffolk and Middlesex County Probate Courts.
 A Guardian ad Litem is often appointed by the Court if beneficiaries are under age or mentally disabled.

 Mediation and Collaborative Law

 Mediation and Collaborative Law are both effective ways to resolve probate disputes without litigation.
-Laurie Israel is available to mediate probate disputes or to serve as collaborative lawyer to resolve disputes in accordance with collaborative law.
+Laurie Israel and Karen Van Kooy are available to mediate probate disputes or to serve as collaborative lawyer to resolve disputes in accordance with collaborative law.
 See website sections on “Collaborative Law” and “Mediation.”